eidsonsa/carbon-footprint-calculator/README.md

-### Development Journal
+# Development Journal

 ## 12/12

 - Created Github Repository
-- Created Backend Project with Apollo Server
+- [BE] Created Project with Apollo Server
-- Created Frontend Project with Next + MUI
+- [FE] Created Project with Next + MUI

+## 12/13

+- [BE] Implemented Calculator for Transportation and Waste